cobbzilla/hokeylization/README.md

     hokey -l es,de -o templates/email/LANG templates/email/en

-In the above, `LANG` is a reserved word and will be replaced with the 2-letter locale code
+In the above, `LANG` is a reserved word and will be replaced with the ISO language code

 What happens when the above runs:
 * The `templates/email/es` and `templates/email/de` directories will be created (if they don't exist)